 Making movies a shared experience - even when streaming - Netflix has a prime opportunity to connect friends through shared recommendations and to help them choose from an overwhelming amount of options.

-Known for pioneering movie-streaming, and for changing the entire entertainment industry, Netflix's main priority is increasingly engagement.
-Netflix's main priority is engagement.
+Known for pioneering movie-streaming, and for changing the entire entertainment industry, Netflix's main priority is engagement.
 Users can cancel at any time, and the competitive landscape is increasingly crowded.
-And while Netflix has been successful in churning out popular content, the sheer glut of options for users can make it difficult - even daunting - to figure out what to invest their time in.
+And while Netflix has been successful in creating popular content, the sheer glut of options for users can make it difficult - even daunting - to figure out what to invest their time in.
 The idea is to solve the Netflix problem of upping engagement, by addressing the user problem of choosing what to watch.

 I hypothesized that users would like to be able to share recommendations on Netflix.
 It would give them a shared experience to discuss, and would make choosing what to watch easier.
 In particular, a study has described the community and expression benefits that some women get out of being immersed in forums about this kind of content, and I see no reason to assume that men wouldn't benefit similarly.
 Another assumption was that people enjoy watching TV shows at the same pace as their friends, so that they can discuss the narrative progress and avoid spoilers.

 Caveat: I'm a bit of a film geek.
-I've been in the industry for ten years and have an MFA in filmmaking.
+I worked in the industry for ten years and have an MFA in filmmaking.
 If ever the "average user" was likely to behave and think very differently from myself, this would be the time.
 So to stay focused on the "average user" I created one that represented my assumptions in designing this feature.
-Meet Kevin...

 “When I watch something I really like, I I want everyone else to see it.
-I know what my friends like, and I trust some them - okay, some of them - to recommend what I should invest my time watching.”
+I know what my friends like, and I trust them - okay, some of them - to recommend what I should invest my time in.”

-Before getting too deep into it, I wanted to see if any of Netflix's competition was doing something along these lines - or any - to affect engagement.
+Before getting too deep into it, I wanted to see if any of the competition was doing something along these lines to affect engagement.
 The most direct competitors - Hulu, Amazon, and HBO Max - didn't have any social features at all.
-Once I expanded the scope of my research, however, I found a few more items worth looking at.
+Once I expanded the scope of my research, however, I found a few more options worth looking at.

-Allows users to synchronize viewing remeotely with friends, with a text chat function to communicate live through out.
+Allows users to synchronize viewing remotely with friends, with a text chat function to communicate live through out.

 Allows users to synchronize viewing remotely with friends, with a video-conferencing function to communicate live through out.